 798.46 change as shown

-The EOSP subfield is 1 bit in length and is used by the HC to indicate the end of the current service period (SP) and by a DMG STA to indicate the end of the current SP or the end of the current allocated CBAP with a destination AID that is not the broadcast AID.
-The HC sets the EOSP subfield to 1 in its transmission and retransmissions of the SP’s final frame to end an SP and sets it to 0 otherwise.
+The EOSP subfield is 1 bit in length and is used by the AP to indicate the end of the current service period (SP) and by a DMG STA to indicate the end of the current SP or the end of the current allocated CBAP with a destination AID that is not the broadcast AID.
+The AP sets the EOSP subfield to 1 in its transmission and retransmissions of the SP’s final frame to end an SP and sets it to 0 otherwise.
 To end an SP allocation or a CBAP allocation with a destination AID that is not the broadcast AID, the DMG STA sets the EOSP subfield to 1 in its final frame transmission and retransmissions within the allocation; otherwise, the DMG STA sets the EOSP subfield to 0.

 The mesh STA uses the EOSP subfield to indicate the end of the current mesh peer service period in which it operates as the owner.
 The mesh STA sets the EOSP subfield to 1 in its transmission and retransmissions of the mesh peer service period’s final frame to end a mesh peer service period, and sets it to 0 otherwise.
 See 14.14.9.4 (Termination of a mesh peer service period) for details.

-If dot11RobustAVStreamingImplemented is true, then the HC sets the EOSP subfield to 1 in a GCR-SP group addressed frame in order to indicate that no more GCR-SP frames of that group address are to be transmitted by the AP until the next scheduled SP for this GCR-SP stream.
+If dot11RobustAVStreamingImplemented is true, then the AP sets the EOSP subfield to 1 in a GCR-SP group addressed frame in order to indicate that no more GCR-SP frames of that group address are to be transmitted by the AP until the next scheduled SP for this GCR-SP stream.

 10. MAC sublayer functional description